-5 Things Brampton Wish It Had
+5 Things Brampton Wishes It Had

 Like any sprawling semi-urban space, Brampton has a lot to offer in terms of food, restaurants and activities.
 It's home to the stunning Rose Theatre, a sophisticated shopping mall (as well as other popular retail centres) and a plethora of tasty and diverse dining options.